michaelklishin/gradle-chef-cookbook/README.md

 ## Dependencies

-Tested and used OpenJDK 7, Oracle JDK 7, OpenJDK 6 and Sun JDK.
+Tested and used with OpenJDK 7, Oracle JDK 7, OpenJDK 6 and Sun JDK.

 ## Copyright & License